US fund KKR interested in Italian telecoms giant TIM

 KKR’s indication of interest was described by TIM as “friendly” and aimed at obtaining approval by TIM’s directors and support by TIM’s management.

-The government is expected to evaluate KKR’s interest keenly, especially with regard to any layoffs in TIM, a major Italian company.
+The government is expected to evaluate KKR’s interest keenly, especially with regard to any layoffs in TIM, a major Italian company which is also the country’s largest phone operator and holds the biggest part of telecommunications infrastructure in Italy.

 The move by KKR comes as Premier Mario Draghi’s government has pledged to use billions of euros in EU pandemic economic recovery funds to facilitate the country’s digital transition.